tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust in VS Code.md

   "editor.semanticTokenColorCustomizations": {
     "rules": {
       "*.mutable": {
-        "fontStyle": "", // set to empty string to disable underline, which is the default },
+        "fontStyle": "", // set to empty string to
+	        //disable underline, which is the default
+      },
     }
   },